aurora-dot/dracula-terminal-theme/README.md

 Ghost theme to emulate an 80 character-wide terminal.

-Changed the coloyr scheme to dracula and removed image filter
+Changed the colour scheme to dracula and removed image filter compared to [the original](https://github.com/sam-lord/terminal-theme)

 ## Download